XMax Price Tops $0.0001 on Major Exchanges (XMX)

-XMax (CURRENCY:XMX) traded down 4.7% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on December 21st.
-During the last seven days, XMax has traded 25.7% higher against the U.S. dollar.
+XMax (CURRENCY:XMX) traded 0.5% higher against the U.S. dollar during the 1 day period ending at 13:00 PM ET on December 25th.
+XMax has a market cap of $1.55 million and $54,081.00 worth of XMax was traded on exchanges in the last day.
 One XMax coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-XMax has a total market capitalization of $1.39 million and $49,346.00 worth of XMax was traded on exchanges in the last 24 hours.
+During the last week, XMax has traded up 22.2% against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.